-- spiritual benefits.
+- Fasting has physical as well as spiritual benefits.
 It cleanses the body's system and focuses attention on God's presence and his will and draws one closer to God, when done in "a very secret, voluntary, personal commitment, with a desire to grow in your faith."
 (DeKruyter, 100) - Be sure to obtain your physician's approval or prescription before trying fasting.
 (100)